Access More Boat Tests

 Range and Optimal Cruise

 The range and optimal cruise are a bit more complex on “The Keys” than other yachts of this size due to the catamaran design and the foiling capabilities.
-However, “The Keys” has something to offer for both the cruiser as well as those who desire speed.
+However, “The Keys” has something to offer for both the cruiser and those who desire speed.

 First, for the cruiser.
-When operating at slower speeds below the RPM where the turbos kick in (about 1,000 RPM), “The Keys” will run between 6.5 and 9.5 knots and yield a cruising range from just over 1,4oo nm down to just over 800 nm; impressive distances for a 67’ yacht that is also capable of cruising at 30 knots and topping 40 knots.
+When operating at slower speeds below the RPM where the turbos kick in (about 1,000 RPM), “The Keys” will run between 6.5 and 9.5 knots and yield a cruising range from just over 1,400 NM down to just over 800 NM — impressive distances for a 67-foot yacht that is also capable of cruising at 30 knots and topping 40 knots.

 For the more speed-oriented owners, the optimal cruise speed starts just below 30 knots and reaches all the way to maximum RPM of the engines, just under 2400 RPM.
 The unusual dynamic of range INCREASING as RPM increases above a certain speed is unique to a foiling catamaran.